Explain GNU style linker options

 LLD sorts input sections by decreasing density, where density is computed as the weight divided by the size.
 Initially, each input section is placed in a cluster by itself.
 When processing each input section, its cluster is appended to the cluster containing its most likely predecessor in the call graph.
 A merge can be blocked if any of the following conditions are satisfied:

-• The edge is unlikely (the edge weight is too considering the sum of input edge weights).
+• The edge is unlikely (the edge weight is too small considering the sum of input edge weights).

 • The total size of the two clusters is larger than a threshold.